 First, review your sales data by month and year using our monthly sales page.
 This page will show you all your earnings, and any related payments, for each month of the year, including where the payment was sent to.
 Figure 2 shows an example of monthly earnings.

 December earnings are not paid out until January (or later) of the following year.
 This means you should count any December payments towards the following year's income.
-For example, earnings from December 2019 would be paid out in 2020 (if the minimum threshold is met) and count towards 2020's totals.
+For example, earnings from December 2021 would be paid out in 2022 (if the minimum threshold is met) and then count towards 2022's total.
 See figure 3 for an example of December earnings.

 - The amounts shown in this section do not reflect any processing fees that were deducted.
 As a result, the payment received will be lower than the amount displayed.

 - This yearly amount may also be different than what's seen on your 1099 because December earnings are carried over to the following tax year.

 - We don't recommend using this yearly total if trying to get an exact payment amount for income tax purposes.
 Instead, review your earnings by month (figure 2) by clicking on the year in question.

 Click on a year to see a monthly breakdown of all earnings and payments for that year.

 - Earnings represents profits for completed sales in that month before any payment processing fees are deducted.

 - Payment represents the amount Blurb paid the following month according to our payment schedule (assuming the minimum threshold is met), after processing fees are deducted.